 - A female food processor is paid $1 less per hour than male food processors performing the same or substantially similar job duties.

 - Female employees are given the position titled “housekeeper” and paid $1.50 per hour less than similarly situated male employees who are titled “janitor.”

-Contact an attorney at Foote, Mielke, Chavez & O’Neil, LLC, for a Request Free Case Evaluation if because of your sex/gender you were:
+Contact an attorney at Foote, Mielke, Chavez & O’Neil, LLC, for a Request case evaluation if because of your sex/gender you were:

 - Denied promotion

 - Scheduled for unfavorable shifts, work hours or days

 - Demoted or transferred to a less favorable position

 - Denied benefits or privileges of employment that others are provided

 - Subjected to a hostile work environment, harassed, discriminated against or otherwise treated unfairly (differently) because of your gender

 IMPORTANT: There are very important time limitations that govern your ability to bring a claim involving sex/gender discrimination or claims for unequal pay.
 It is imperative you seek immediate legal advice if you believe you have been subjected to sex/gender discrimination or unequal pay.